 Table 4.1: Number of times each month was classified as an El Nino (EN), La Nina (LN), or Neutral (N) phase of ENSO for the period January-April 1950-2010.
 Months were classified based on the Nino 3.4 SST anomaly.
 Months containing a Nino 3.4 SST anomaly greater than or equal to 0.5 were classified as EN.
 Months with a Nino 3.4 SST anomaly of less than or equal to -0.5 were classified as LN.
 All other months were classified as N.

 Normalization of the data contained in Figures 4.1-4.4 allows for a simpler, more direct comparison of tornado activity between months and phases of ENSO.
 In Figures 4.5-4.8, gridded tornado counts were normalized against the number of times each month was classified as a particular ENSO phase (expressed in Table 4.1).
-Tornadoes are generally more frequent during LN in all locations east of the Rocky Mountains in the entire study period (January-April), except in Peninsular Florida during February EN months.
+Tornadoes per month are generally more frequent during LN in all locations east of the Rocky Mountains in the entire study period (January-April), except in Peninsular Florida during February EN months.
 The increase in tornado activity across the Lower Mississippi Valley in January and February LN months is readily apparent (Figures 4.5 and 4.6).
 In March, an increase in tornado activity is noted across Illinois and Indiana and also across the southern parts of the U.S. from Mississippi to South Carolina during LN (Figure 4.7).
 In April, a drastic increase in tornado activity is noted across from Nebraska and northern Kansas eastward to Indiana and Kentucky during LN (Figure 4.8).
 BCa CIs of tornado counts by ENSO phase (Figures 4.9-4.13) indicate statistically significant differences between EN and LN tornado counts in the Lower Mississippi Valley in January, in northern Alabama in February, Illinois/Indiana and northern Alabama in March, and in northern Kansas and far southern Nebraska in April.
 Section 4.4 discusses ENSO-related underlying shifts in the atmosphere that result in these drastic, statistically significant shifts in tornado activity.